 - King County guide to concise writing: Concise alternatives to pompous words and wordy, redundant phrases.

 Also available here are resources to aid county employees in carrying out the executive order for a Written Language Translation Policy.

-Staff resources --The employee team of professional writers that developed this style manual doesn't expect everyone to become experts on style, grammar and usage.
-Comments, questions or suggestions about writing or this website?
+Staff resources --The employee team of professional writers that developed this style guide doesn’t expect everyone to become experts on style, grammar and usage.
+Comments, questions or suggestions about writing or this guide?
 Contact one of the staff resources.

 - Abbreviations and acronyms